Paint Drying: Release

 Although Shackleton had no plans for a wide theatrical release, he stated on 25 January 2016 that he was in talks with a cinema in London about possibly showing the film.
 Shackleton planned for it to be followed by a public debate regarding film censorship.
 He later added that "it would take some working out, [in terms of] how to show it.
 I can't imagine that many people would make it through the entire duration", stating that it would have to be shown in a setting that could allow for people to walk in and out of the theatre.
 Ultimately, nothing came of these talks, and Paint Drying had its first public screening at the Queensland Art Gallery and Gallery of Modern Art in Brisbane, Australia, between 10–29 November 2023.
 It screened at the Gallery of Modern Art & Cinema building as part of the Cinema Obstructed artistic film exhibition, for which Shackleton was a co-curator alongside Australian-native Robert Hughes.

 Paint Drying had its second public screening—and its first in Europe—as an art installation at the Cinema São Jorge in Lisbon, Portugal on 9 May 2025 during the IndieLisboa International Film Festival, which also screened three other films created by Shackleton.
 Admission was free and Shackleton was slated to make occasional appearances at the screening.
 It was shown on a "small private screen" in the Rank Room, where films were screened before being censored prior to their release during the Estado Novo era of Portugal.

 As of February 2024, the film has not been released theatrically nor made publicly available online.
+In 2018, Paint Drying was archived in the BFI National Archive.
 The only public copy of the film, released on Blu-ray with custom artwork, was auctioned to an anonymous bidder for £800 in April 2024, which was donated to the Medical Aid for Palestinians charity in support of victims of the Israeli invasion of the Gaza Strip.
+In a November 2025 interview with NPR, when asked if Paint Drying was available on a streaming service, Shackleton said "sadly not, but … only for lack of offers.
+If Netflix wants to pick it up, they're more than welcome to."